 Committees of Williams and Record Retention

-Since 2019, the records management program has been actively working to gather and preserve all committee records in order to reflect the diversity of conversations and histories on campus regarding policy and procedural changes.
+Since 2019, the records management program has been actively working to gather and preserve representations of all committee records in order to reflect the diversity of conversations and histories on campus regarding policy and procedural changes.
 Previously, our primary focus for committee material collection was faculty meeting minutes and Board of Trustees minutes.
 Other committee records transfer was sporadic or not collected at all.

 Records to save and transfer for preservation:

-- minutes, agendas, synopses
+- minutes, agendas, synopses (at option of chair)

-- research materials
+- research materials (at option of chair)

 - supporting documentation (if it exists).

 The minutes we seek do not include your personal notes.
 If minutes are not taken, you are encouraged to create a short overview of the meeting much like President Mandel sends to the Williams community after the Board of Trustees meetings.
 Agendas are also a powerful way of documenting policy and procedure conversations for the college record.

 The general committee records retention schedule illustrates records series to keep.
 You only need to be concerned with the series in highlighted in purple.
 Other series are gathered by the records manager.